 Fuel management in the wider landscape is not as focused on preventing the ignition of specific homes or structures.
 Instead, fuel management is about strategically altering the characteristics of a forest to transition it towards lower wildfire threat and thereby reduce the general risk to the community.
-Sometimes, fuel management is used to produce future fire suppression opportunities such as anchor points or safety zones, locations to initiate defensive back-burns, or improved access to a remote area of a community.
+This facilitates easier wildfire response, and reduction in the resources required by response agencies to successfully action a fire.
+Sometimes, fuel management is used to produce future fire suppression opportunities such as anchor points or safety zones, locations to initiate defensive back-burns or improved access to remote areas of a community.
 Directions for how many trees to remove and retain, as well as how to protect other values in the forest landscape, are contained in a fuel management prescription prepared by a Registered Professional Forester and reviewed by the BC Wildfire Service (BCWS).
 The intent of fuel management is generally to support healthy forest development while reducing wildfire risk.
 Fuel management is only supported through CRI on public land.